 Search engines are smart enough to catch such link farms and ban each of the participating websites.

+– Tags that describe the content of a web page to search engines.
 They do not show in the page and are placed inside the page head section.

 Place proper Meta tags in all your web pages so that search engines can understand what your page is all about.
-This helps in assigning proper rankings to your page in SERP.

 – Part of Meta Tags, Meta Description is a snippet of information shown for every page in search results.
 It is roughly 155 characters long.

-Meta Description syntax is:
+Meta Description’s syntax is:

 <meta name="description" content="155 characters that describes your page content">